 Of her work, Ilya Kaminsky writes, “To say simply that Chang takes the Modernist’s music and makes it new again, makes it alive, is to say only half-truth, for she truly re-inhabits it, re-kindles the flame.
 This radically new music is political, yes, but it is also ecstatic.”

-Chang, who received a 2017 Guggenheim Fellowship, serves as a contributing editor of Copper Nickel and a poetry editor of Tupelo Quarterly.
-Chang also serves on the National Book Critics Circle Board.
-She teaches in the MFA program at Antioch University and co-coordinates the Idyllwild Writers Week.
-She was the Poem-a-Day Guest Editor for May 2019, and lives in Southern California.
+Chang, who received a 2017 Guggenheim Fellowship, serves as a contributing editor of Copper Nickel, a poetry editor of Tupelo Quarterly, and a contributing editor for On the Seawall.
+She is the Program Chair of Antioch University’s low-residency MFA Program.
+She was the Poem-a-Day Guest Editor for May 2019, and lives in Los Angeles.